ucsb-cs24/w23/_info/syllabus.md

 * **Lecture**: {{ site.lecture_times}}, {{ site.lecture_location}} ATTENDANCE HIGHLY RECOMMENDED
 * **TAs**: {{ site.tas}}
 * **ULAs**: {{site.ulas}}
-* **Lab** (50 minute closed lab sections), {{ site.lab_times}}  If you have a section conflict you may informally switch your section time with another student and consistently attend the new time.
+* **Lab** (50 minute closed lab sections), {{ site.lab_times}}

+If you have a section conflict you may informally switch your section time with another student and consistently attend the new time.
 If you are working with a pair partner, you may attend any section that works for both of you.
 No need to email the instructor.
 Section attendance is highly recommended because that's the time when LAs and TAs are available to help you.
 There is an expectation that you start working on each lab/programmming assignment during sections and use office hours as extra help.

-Please check Gauchospace for staff office hours and Zoom meeting links for lecture, discussion, and office hours.

 # Resources